 Sketches and drawings are the bones of any architectural design; they are not simple end products of this process.
-For a young budding architect, one needs to know that drawing is essential in architecture as it expresses the interaction of the architect’s mind, hands and eyes.
-It is very important to draw to conceptualize architecture and not simply rely on the computer to do this on your behalf as the entire experience becomes impersonal, indirect, somehow, futile.
+For a young budding architect, one needs to know that drawing is essential in architecture as it expresses the interaction of the architect’s mind, hands, and eyes.
+It is very important to draw to conceptualize architecture and not simply rely on the computer to do this on your behalf as the entire experience becomes impersonal, indirect, and somehow, futile.

-An architect’s drawing can either be referential, preparatory or a definitive drawing.
+An architect’s drawing can either be referential, preparatory, or a definitive drawing.
 The definitive drawing is the most developed sketch.
 A referential sketch is just like a visual diary or a sort of record that has the architect’s discovery, one of the purest forms of expression in drawing.
 It may either be a simple design concept or lots of details concerning a much bigger composition.
 These sketches are usually simply fragmentary.
-The sketches that are made by architects are simply reminders of the ideas that the architects may behaving in mind.
-This important as it is a process that a computer can not do.
-This is the main reason as to why the revolving technology can not replace free hand drawing of sketches in architecture.
+The sketches that are made by architects are simply reminders of the ideas that the architects may have in mind.
+This is important as it is a process that a computer can not do.
+This is the main reason why the revolving technology can not replace free hand drawing of sketches in architecture.

-Preparatory sketches are on the other hand a progression of drawings which when put together they`re elaborating the design of a complete project.
+Preparatory sketches are on the other hand a progression of drawings that when put together they`re elaborating the design of a complete project.
 It however does not reflect the linear process but steps in the process in which key events have occurred.

 The architect may use a computer in order to be able to come up with a more linear process.
-When using free hand while sketching, an architect may trace a translucent yellow line which would enable layering another drawing on top of another.
-This helps in creation of a personalized connection with the sketch that one has been able to come up with.
+When using a free hand while sketching, an architect may trace a translucent yellow line which would enable layering another drawing on top of another.
+This helps in the creation of a personalized connection with the sketch that one has been able to come up with.

 When learning to sketch, one may be able to use the computer parametric design which enables the computer to generate some sets of instructions for the architect.
 It is able to generate highly complex intricate structures that one`s mind cannot simply control with ease, world renowned architect Zaha Hadid used the organicity and naturalness of parametric design to shape extraordinarily beautiful concepts that today are beautifying our world, a legacy that none will forget.

 The only problem is the lack of emotional content that is only achieved when an architect sketches using their free hand and not using computer software.
 When an individual uses the computer drawing only, there is no attachment to the sketch that you are bringing out.
-The design is literally machine made.
+The design is literally machine-made.
 Drawing by free hand creates room for stimulation of the imagination of an architect which enables people to speculate about different ideas.
 It creates room for modification of ideas and jogs the mind.
-Using a computer is very plastic as it limits thoughts, possibilities.
+Using a computer is very plastic as it limits thoughts and possibilities.
 The computer occasionally even brings suggestions for you therefore leaving absolutely no room at all for creativity.
 It is much better to learn how to sketch by free hand as it is much more preferred.

-Here on Homesthetics cool things to draw sketches can be found, step by step tutorials able to shelter our universe and through a referential sketch one can shape memories in a matter of minutes, one architect can prepare the mind and intuition for future task, it can keep the mind agile.
+Here on Homesthetics cool things to draw sketches can be found, step by step tutorials able to shelter our universe and through a referential sketch one can shape memories in a matter of minutes, one architect can prepare the mind and intuition for future tasks, it can keep the mind agile.